Chris Handy

 Handy was the assistant men’s coach at Tyler Junior College from 2007-11, where the teams went 89-9-6 with back-to-back NJCAA titles in 2009-10.
 He played and interned at Florida International University in 2005-6, where he graduated with a degree in strength and conditioning.
 Handy also has a master’s in education in kinesiology from the University of Texas at Tyler.

-Chris Handy MGCCC Record
+Chris Handy Career Record

-Season Wins Losses Ties Wins Losses Ties
+Season Wins Losses Ties Pct.
+Wins Losses Ties Pct.

 2012 6 8 2 4 4 0